Glacial Archaeology and Global Warming

 An arrow exposed on the ground in front of the Langfonne ice patch.
 It was not lost here originally.
 Photo: Secrets of the Ice.

-Why do the artefacts lie on the ground?
+Why Do the Artefacts Lie on the Ground?

 Let us start with the nature of glaciers and ice patches.
 These are bodies of ice that react to changes in climate.
 The main drivers are mainly winter precipitation, summer temperature, and prevailing wind direction and strength during the winter season.
 They shrink when there is low winter precipitation and high summer temperatures.
 When there is high winter precipitation and low summer temperatures they grow.
 It is a bit more complicated, but let’s keep it at that.